webdriverio/webdriverio/docs/guide/usage/customcommands.md

 });
 ```

-As mentioned earlier you can also define your command using good old promise syntax.
-This make sense if you work with an additional 3rd party library that supports promises or if you want to execute both commands at the same time.
+As mentioned earlier, you can define your command using good old promise syntax.
+This makes sense if you work with an additional 3rd party library that supports promises or if you want to execute both commands at the same time.
 Here is the async example, note that the custom command callback has a function name called `async`:

 ```js
 client.addCommand("getUrlAndTitle", function async () {